 \section{Introduction}

-Control allocation problems manifest when there exists an excess of control signals in comparison to the commanded forces and moments, making the system fully- or overactuated.
-Control allocation techniques are employed to efficiently harness this redundancy of actuators in order to collectively generate the total forces and moments commanded by a higher-level controller.
-Moreover, control allocation aims to optimize power consumption, accommodate actuator constraints, and address other specified objectives or constraints.
-Control allocation is a common problem in various fields such as aerospace, aeronautics, marine systems and others vehicles (\cite{fossen_survey_2006}). \\
+Control allocation (CA) problems manifest when there exists an excess of control signals in comparison to the commanded forces and moments \cite{fossen_survey_2006}.
+In aerospace and marine systems, control allocation techniques are employed to efficiently harness this redundancy of actuators in order to collectively generate the generalized forces $\tau_d$ commanded by a higher-level controller while fulfilling actuator constraints.
+In this work, a general framework for control allocation of overactuated rigid bodies equipped with orientable thrusters, i.e propulsion units capable of producing a thrust $T$ in a given direction is presented.
+Thrust vectoring is particularly useful to enable overactuation in systems while using less physical actuators on board.
+Indeed, one can mention nozzles used in military aircrafts and rockets, azimuth thrusters (electric or gasoline pods) of unmanned surface vessels (USV) (Figure \ref{fig:ActuatorFrame}) or tiltable propellers of multi-rotor unmanned aerial vehicles (UAVs).